Azure/azure-powershell/src/Chaos/Chaos.Autorest/docs/Az.Chaos.md

 Cancel a running Experiment resource.

 ### [Update-AzChaosCapability](Update-AzChaosCapability.md)
-Create a Capability resource that extends a Target resource.
+Update a Capability resource that extends a Target resource.

 ### [Update-AzChaosExperiment](Update-AzChaosExperiment.md)
-Create a Experiment resource.
+Update a Experiment resource.

 ### [Update-AzChaosTarget](Update-AzChaosTarget.md)
-Create a Target resource that extends a tracked regional resource.
+Update a Target resource that extends a tracked regional resource.